Explore Hockey Worldwide

 Championnat Marocain de Hockey sur Glace [Morocco]: Rabat Capitals

-South Africa Super League [South Africa]: TBD
+South Africa Super League [South Africa]: Pretoria Capitals

 Africa – Women’s Leagues